kozity/koifeed/README.md

 ## Usage
 ### Setup
 Installing with cargo is easiest.
-As I have it set up on my system, feeds are stored directly in an OPML file (see opml.xml).
+As I have it set up on my system, feeds are stored directly in an OPML file.
 The program reads this file to update individual feed files named by title.
-These feed files don't carry a ".xml" extension, but they probably should.
 There is currently no way to manage feeds other than editing the OPML file directly.
 There are no plans to add one.
 Filepaths are currently hard-coded, which is probably not what you want.
 Open an issue if you want me to fix this.

 ### Commands
 Replace occurrences of "#" with indices of desired feeds or entries.
 There is currently no support for accessing feeds or entries by title.
 Command | Effect
 --------|-------
-`reader update` | Update all feed files.
+`rsst update` | Update all feed files.
 Displays indices, feed titles, and completion status as individual feeds are updated.
 This is the only function that requires an internet connection.
-`reader list` | List index, date of most recent update, and title for each feed.
+`rsst list` | List index, date of most recent update, and title for each feed.
 Indexing starts at 0 and is done automatically.
-`reader list #` | List index, date of most recent update, and title for each entry in the given feed.
+`rsst list #` | List index, date of most recent update, and title for each entry in the given feed.
-`reader content # #` | Print the main content of the given entry (second #) in the given feed (first #).
+`rsst content # #` | Print the main content of the given entry (second #) in the given feed (first #).
 May contain raw HTML (see "Examples").
+`rsst link #` | Print the main link given for the given feed, often to a homepage.
-`reader link # #` | Print the main link given for the given entry in the given feed.
+`rsst link # #` | Print the main link given for the given entry in the given feed.
 Not all entries contain links.

 Example | Effect
 --------|-------